Active, Fun, and Indoors!

 Once kids have viewed the tray, have your assistant leave the room.
 Then tell kids they can use their notes or memories to answer questions.
 Ask questions related to the assistant such as: What color were his shoes?
 Was she wearing earrings?
 Was he wearing a watch?

 Then call your assistant back into the room to reveal the answers.
 Kids will realize their focus on the tray contents was so narrow that they missed the obvious.

 Cool Down: Ask kids to discuss things they focus on, such as fear, jealousy, or grades.
 Challenge kids to name things they may miss out on when they focus on one thing or only on the negative.
 Remind kids that when we focus on God first, we’re able to see all he’s blessed us with each day.

 13. Sunday School Game: A Hill of Beans

 Use this “hill-of-beans” game to teach kids how lies destroy trust.

 Stuff: You’ll need pint-size Mason jars with lids, food-service gloves, and plastic tablecloths.
-You’ll also need one pound of each of the following dried beans for each group of five: black beans, red kidney beans, barley pearls, pinto beans, Great Northern beans, navy beans, lentils, yellow split peas, green split peas, and black-eyed peas.
+You’ll also need one pound of each of the following dried beans for each group of five: black beans, lentils, green split peas, pinto beans, small white beans, red lentils, yellow split peas, and small red beans.

 Play: Form groups of five and give each group a pound of each bean type.
 Place the tablecloths on the floor for each team’s workspace.
 Have kids wear food-service gloves and on your signal, work together to build the largest hill of beans in five minutes.
 When time’s up, kids can gather the beans and fill the Mason jars.
 Attach this recipe to the jar for kids to donate to a local food shelter.